Striking French oil workers meet Friday over next steps

 "Not a drop of petrol has left our company," a CGT union delegate at CIM told Reuters by telephone.

-"The strike is about the determination of workers to see that the labor reform project is withdrawn.
-It is evident that if nothing happens, workers will remain mobilized," he said.
+"The strike is about the determination of workers to see that the labour reform project is withdrawn.
+It is evident that if nothing happens, workers will remain mobilised," he said.

 A spokeswoman for CIM declined to comment.